BenjaminWolfe/dotfiles/README.md

 - Display the time with seconds in the menu bar (search for that phrase from Spotlight)
 - Customize modifier keys (search for that phrase from Spotlight)
   - If you're using a Das Keyboard, set Option to Command and Command to Option
-- Mouse sensitivity (search for that phrase from Spotlight): 7/10 for magic mouse
+- Mouse sensitivity (search for that phrase from Spotlight): 7/10 for magic mouse or magic trackpad
 - Allow applications to update or delete other apps (search Spotlight for that phrase): VS Code
   - This lets you update applications via Homebrew from the integrated terminal
+- Search Spotlight for Dictation; turn it on, set the microphone, and set the shortcut

 ## License and Install: MS Office